12 Examples of Brilliant B2B Logos (and What Made Them So Great)

 foundry

-Foundry Group is a venture capital firm that invests in early-stage tech startups.
-It helps entrepreneurs work to reach their full potential and has a long list of interesting clients in numerous sectors.
+The Foundry Group is a venture capital firm focusing on investing in early-stage tech startups.
+They’re intent on helping entrepreneurs reach their full potential, and have a long list of interesting clients that span many sectors.

-What I love about Foundry Group’s logo is that it’s a little abstract.
-At first glance, you don’t really know what that orange circle is.
-As I look more closely, I still think that could be up for debate.
-Overall, though, it’s different.
-It pushes the boundaries of the traditionally conservative industry.
+What I love about the Foundry Group’s logo is that it’s a little abstract.
+At first glance, you don’t really know what that orange circle is, and as I look more closely, I still think that could be up for debate.
+I see it has an ode to music and technology, speaking to what the company chooses to invest in.
+I also think this logo is fun, a little hipster and eye catching.
+It’s different, pushes the boundaries of the traditionally conservative industry, and really is unique.

 goldenseeds